ARMABLE/IIFuzzing/README.md

 ## Overview

-We propose an in-process skipping fuzzing framework InSkipFuzz to effectively and efficiently test sequential decision-making models in blackbox settings.
+We propose IIFuzzing (Fuzz Testing with Inert Intervention) to effectively and efficiently test sequential decision-making models in blackbox settings.

-We make experimental evaluation of effectiveness and efficiency of InSkipFuzz  with **four models** involving **three simulation environments** with promising performance, outperforming the SOTA baseline.
+We make experimental evaluation of effectiveness and efficiency of IIFuzzing with **four models** involving **three simulation environments** with promising performance, outperforming the SOTA baseline.